DXC Technology Co (DXC): A Technical Analysis - News Heater

 DXC) stock’s latest price update

-The stock of DXC Technology Co (NYSE: DXC) has increased by 0.99 when compared to last closing price of 20.30.Despite this, the company has seen a gain of 1.13% in its stock price over the last five trading days.
-Seeking Alpha reported 2023-09-12 that DXC has been under pressure amid falling sales and poor earnings.
-Management is attempting to streamline the operation by focusing on the strengths in its core Global Business Services segment.
-The stock has turnaround potential, but will need a few quarters of positive results to convince the market.
+The stock of DXC Technology Co (NYSE: DXC) has increased by 1.54 when compared to last closing price of 20.83.Despite this, the company has seen a gain of 3.17% in its stock price over the last five trading days.
+Market Watch reported 2023-09-28 that Danaher Corp.
+DHR, -0.10% spinoff Veralto Corp.
+VLTO.WI, +5.02% will be added to the S&P 500 before trading Monday, when it replaces DXC Technology Co.
+DXC, +0.59%, which in turn will move to the S&P SmallCap 600 prior to Tuesday trading.
+DXC Technologies will replace Ebix Inc. EBIX, -2.48% in the S&P SmallCap 600, also effective before trading Tuesday.

 DXC’s Market Performance

-DXC Technology Co (DXC) has seen a 1.13% rise in stock performance for the week, with a -0.68% decline in the past month and a -21.43% plunge in the past quarter.
-The volatility ratio for the week is 2.26%, and the volatility levels for the past 30 days are at 2.10% for DXC.
-The simple moving average for the past 20 days is -0.38% for DXC’s stock, with a -18.92% simple moving average for the past 200 days.
+DXC Technology Co (DXC) has seen a 3.17% rise in stock performance for the week, with a 1.98% gain in the past month and a -21.96% plunge in the past quarter.
+The volatility ratio for the week is 2.82%, and the volatility levels for the past 30 days are at 2.39% for DXC.
+The simple moving average for the past 20 days is 2.95% for DXC’s stock, with a -15.81% simple moving average for the past 200 days.

 Analysts’ Opinion of DXC